Physical activity level and school choice

 To learn about how to choose the right school in general, read the Our Kids’ step-by-step advice guide and our expert tips.
 To get school-choice advice customized to your child's unique traits, create a child profile through your user account.

-Physical activity level and school fit: very physically active and less physically active kids
+Very physically active and less physically active kids' school fit

 Very physically active kids are highly energetic.
 They like to move around a lot inside the classroom and out.